cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 - **Censorship-resistant querying chain:**  The querying chain cannot selectively omit valid transactions.

-> For example, This means that if a relayer submits a valid transaction to the querying chain, the transaction is guaranteed to be included in a committed block within a bounded time.
+> For example, this means that if a relayer submits a valid transaction to the querying chain, the transaction is guaranteed to be eventually included in a committed block.
+Note that Tendermint does not currently guarantees this.

 - **Correct relayer:** There is at least one live relayer between the querying and queried chains where the relayer correctly follows the protocol.